GuiBo79/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center,left and right lane images.
 The angles measurements were offsetted by 0.12 in left and right images.
-This decision augmented the dataset by 3 times, even so the resulted dataset was duplicated again with a flipped image followed by the steer angle multiplied by -1.(lines 31 to 45)
+This decision augmented the dataset by 3 times, even so the resulted dataset was duplicated again with a flipped image followed by the steer angle multiplied by -1.(lines 31 to 45).

+The training dataset was recorded with two laps.
+One laps zig-zaging and another center lane driving.

 #### 5. Appropriate validation data

 The validation data was splitted from the orginal trainnning data in a proportion of 20%.
 To split the data the parameter Shuffle was turned active (True, line 73).

-### Model Architecture and Training Strategy
+### 6. Test and Validation Results

-#### 1. Solution Design Approach

-The overall strategy was using the powerful NVidia Autopilot ConvNet.
-NVidia is one of the greatest researchers in Deep Learning, so will be very tricky to concept a Neural Network that performs better.

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

-#### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]

-#### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
+The performance was compare within two models, one with generator and another without.
+The ConvNet was rigorous the same, the only difference was the way the memory was used.
+To train the model I used a NVidia 930 GPU, so was possible to fit entire model without a generator.
+The final result with no generator model performed better than with generator as is possible to verify below:

+Model without Generator

 ![alt text][image4]

+Model without Generator

 ![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+### 7. Conclusions